 I remember the first diet I went on.
 I was 12 (hadn’t hit puberty yet), and went swimming every week for the whole summer.
-For some reason, I got the idea that I needed to lose weight, so i drank orange juice and milk instead of breakfast and lunch.
+For some reason, I got the idea that I needed to lose weight, so I drank orange juice and milk instead of having breakfast and lunch.
 I don’t remember if I lost any weight.
-And from that point for the next 30 years, I continued to diet, give up, gain weight and diet again.
-I tried all sorts of things and I dieted my way to over 300 pounds (at my highest weight.
+From that point on for the next 30 years, I continued to diet, give up, gain weight and diet again.
+I tried all sorts of things and I dieted my way to over 300 pounds at my highest weight.